ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 that overlap in functionality as little as possible.
 It is so central that it appears in many different forms in the evolution of all methodologies, programming languages and best practices.

-It is interesting to note that Dijkstra mentions the importance of SoC in 1974: `separation of concerns … even if not perfectly possible is yet the only available technique for effective ordering of one’s thoughts`.
+It is interesting to note that Dijkstra mentions the importance of SoC in 1974: `separation of concerns ... even if not perfectly possible is yet the only available technique for effective ordering of one's thoughts`.

 As we already said in [previous report](Report-3.md/#architecturel-pattern) this project seems to follow an architectural design named the Model-View-Controller, MVC, and this design pattern is an excellent example of separating these concerns for better software maintainability.